 Come on everybody, give a big round of applause to the guys behind JuiceSSH for hitting 500k installs!
 To celebrate the accomplishment, they're giving away free upgrades to the Pro pack for anybody that signs up before March 18th.
 There's no expiration date and all you have to do is enter the Google account you want to have registered.

 In case you're not familiar with JuiceSSH, it's a terminal (command line) client capable of opening secure connections to remote computers.
+SSH (Secure Shell) is often used for managing servers, making it an invaluable tool to system administrators, programmers, the occasional hacker, and anybody else in the IT crowd.
 Read More

 If you like to spend your free time hacking around on your Android device, you've no doubt felt the sting of switching back and forth from the terminal.
 Now with AirTerm you can leave the terminal floating on top of whatever you're doing.
 This app comes from the same folks that brought you OverSkeen and AirCalc.

 This is a true floating window that you can move, resize, and minimize while you work.
+You can run multiple instances of AirTerm on the screen, and the interface is tabbed for easier management.
+AirTerm can also install busybox, ssh, vim, rsync, and more on your device if they're not already present.
 Read More